Use this SleepFoundation.org link for the most current discount on Tempur-Pedic mattresses

 Customers in the contiguous United States can typically enjoy free White Glove delivery with new mattress setup and old mattress removal.
 A 90-night sleep trial gives customers a chance to try the bed at home, while a 10-year limited warranty covers certain defects.

 SleepFoundation readers save 30% on the Tempur-Cloud mattress with this code: SF30

 The TEMPUR-Cloud may be a good option for back sleepers who want to experience Tempur-Pedic’s supportive contouring at a lower price point.

-This model rates at a 5 (medium) on the 10-point firmness scale, so it may be best suited for back sleepers who weigh under 130 pounds.
-Since this is on the softer side for back sleepers who weigh more than 130 pounds, their hips may dip too deeply into the bed and put their spines out of alignment.
+This model rates at a 5 (medium) on the 10-point firmness scale, so it may be best suited for side sleepers who weigh under 230 pounds.
+Since this is on the softer side, back sleepers who weigh more than 130 pounds, their hips may dip too deeply into the bed and put their spines out of alignment.

 Three layers of foam make up the all-foam TEMPUR-Cloud.
 A comfort and transition layer of TEMPUR memory foam lets the hips sink in, while a polyfoam core limits sagging near the midsection to support the sleeper’s natural spinal alignment.
 A stretchy, moisture-wicking cover helps keep the sleeper cool and dry while adjusting to the contouring of the bed’s comfort layer.

 Like other Tempur-Pedic models, the TEMPUR-Cloud excels in motion isolation and pressure relief, making it a popular choice for couples and those with sharp pressure points.

 The TEMPUR-Cloud ships free to the customers in the contiguous United States and arrives compressed in a box or canvas bag.
 It comes with a 90-night trial period and a 10-year limited warranty.